acidlabs/chef-rails/README.md

               "proxy_redirect off;",
               "proxy_http_version 1.1;",
               "proxy_set_header Connection '';",
+// And never forget to set proxy pass to the actual ports you’re going to use.
+// To give you an example: If you’re using unicorn as the app server, between ports 8000-8003, your proxy pass should be declared as below.
               "proxy_pass http://localhost:8000;"
             ]
           }
         ]
       },
+// Same as above.
       "app2": {
         "listen"     : [80],
         "server_name": "app2.example.com",